 Grab your flashlight, your hiking books, and a sense of wonderment as you discover another side to the Hong Kong hiking world.
-The best way to avoid crowds on the trails and to get some exercise under the stars, hiking at night is quickly becoming a popular hobby amongst hiking gurus and adventurers alike.
+The best way to avoid crowds on the trails and to get some exercise under the stars, night hike is quickly becoming a popular hobby amongst hiking gurus and adventurers alike in Hong Kong.

-In order to hike safely, always bring water (yes, even in winter), don’t hike alone, remember to stick to the designated paths, and avoid disturbing or stepping on any animals.
-We have also included some less strenuous “hikes” aka. short walks that require little to no fitness but have some breathtaking views of the city skyline.
+In order to hike safely, always bring water (yes, even in winter).
+Don’t hike alone.
+Remember to stick to the designated paths.
+And avoid disturbing or stepping on any animals.
+We have also included some less strenuous “hikes” in Hong Kong.
+These hikes are short walks that require little to no fitness but have some breathtaking views of the city skyline.
 Why not take your next date for a romantic stroll to win over their heart?

 Hong Kong Waterfront – Sun Yat Sen Memorial Park to Wan Chai